-Carrying out keyword research is simply the first step in understanding how your target audiences use online search, and what topics to include in your content.
+Carrying out keyword research is simply the first step in understanding how your target audience uses online search, and which topics to include in your content.
 Understanding how to best apply them to your content will allow you to create engaging content that encourages visitors to learn more.

 Low value tactics

 The purpose of your website should be to provide your target audiences with knowledge about how your products/solutions will add value to their lives.
 This means each page of your website should provide a purpose and feature good quality content.
 You shouldn’t just be creating a website to rank on the first page of Google, because that’s counterintuitive.

 There are several low-value tactics you should avoid either because Google will penalise your website for it, or because it doesn’t help increase the visibility of your website.
 One of these tactics includes creating individual pages for each keyword, even if they represent the same topic.
 For example, a craftsmen may once have had a website featuring a page each for bespoke furniture, unique furniture, and personalised furniture, which all arguably mean the same thing.
 These practices aren’t helpful for audiences and can be confusing, so as well as not giving you any brownie points from could-have-been customers, it wouldn’t give you any from search engines either.